sudheerj/vuejs-interview-questions/README.md

      <input v-focus>
      ```
 63.  ### How do you register directives locally?
-     You can also register directives locally(apart from globally) using directives option with in component as below,
+     You can also register directives locally(apart from globally) using directives option in component as below,
      ```javascript
      directives: {
        focus: {